-Agapanthus or African lily are not just good looking flowers!
-With their stately elegance, they will also bring a little of touch of exotism to your garden.
+Agapanthuses or African lilies are not just good looking flowers!
+With their stately elegance, they will also bring a little of touch of exoticism to your garden.

 Strictly available in blue or white, they however offer a good range of shades to choose from — from light blue to dark indigo blue and pure white to silver white with a hint of blue.
 Although they are not hardest plants to grow, they are also not the easiest and will need a little help and encouragement as they can be slow to establish.
 When they do however, the wait will have been worth it and you will be rewarded with amazing floral displays of large open flower heads from July to late August.
+Try planting them with crocosmias, achilleas and grasses.
 These are also excellent used as cut flowers!